jeffijoe/awilix/README.md

 ### `container.loadModules()`

-Given an array of globs, returns a `Promise` when loading is done.
+Given an array of globs, returns a (useless) object with info about the loaded modules.

 Awilix will use `require` on the loaded modules, and register the default-exported function or class as the name of the file.